See how I updated this old thrift score with a milk painted coffee table makeover. Milk paint is a great furniture paint.

-I decided to buy BIRCHWOOD because it was very thin, cheap, and Lowe’s was able to cut it to the size I needed to fit the top of the table.
+I decided to buy a thin piece of white oak plywood because it was thin, cheap, and Lowe’s was able to cut it to the size I needed to fit the top of the table.

-After staining the birchwood, I used wood glue to attach it to the table.
+After staining the plywood, I used wood glue to attach it to the table.

-I used Annie Sloan Dark Wax for the legs so they would match the top better.
+I used Annie Sloan Dark Wax for the legs so they would match the top.

-Sometimes it takes a little creativity and an open mind, but you really can find great steals at thrift stores.
+In the end, all it takes a little creativity and an open mind, and you really can find great steals at thrift stores.